bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 25°
-- Mostly Cloudy
+- Partly Cloudy
-- 90% humidity
+- 92% humidity
 - 4 mph wind
-- 66% cloud cover
+- 58% cloud cover
-- 33 AQI 🟩
+- 32 AQI 🟩
 - About 0.4 inches of snow on the ground
 - 0.02 inches of rain and 0.25 inches of snow in the past 24 hours
 - 0.01 inches of rain expected in the next 48 hours